Video is broken with switchable graphics

 I have something that boots and apparently has the needed bits, let's wait for an ISO to be online and then point testers to it.

-#18 Updated by intrigeri about 3 years ago
+#18 Updated by intrigeri over 3 years ago

 Regression on ThinkPad T540p: